kaiergin/chessapp/README.txt

 Calculations will have to be made for each class’s possible movement Bot will think up to 4 moves ahead looking at every move possibility and taking the path that results in the most possible points (based on piece captures)

+This technically is my first REAL coding project

 ----------------
 NOTE:
 Because of complications when working with tkinter, the following were not able to work